MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

   - customerInsights
 ---

-# Create a unified B-to-B contact profile (preview)
+# Create a unified B-to-B contact profile

 After [unifying business accounts](data-unification-map-tables.md), you can optionally unify business contacts for those accounts and link the unified contacts to the unified accounts.
 The contact unification process maps contact data from multiple data sources, removes duplicates, matches the data across tables, creates relationships between contacts and accounts, and then creates a unified contact profile.
-An account can have multiple contacts, but a contact is linked to a single account.
-Contacts without accounts are also included in the contact profile.
+Customer Insights B-to-B supports a one-to-many account to contact relationship.
+The account relationship for contacts is optional, allowing you to work with commercial contacts where the account is unknown.

 [!INCLUDE [m3-first-run-note](includes/m3-first-run-note.md)]